 Covid-secure play: What you need to know before you visit!

-Tickets are free, but must be pre-booked online (you must book a space for each Child and any Adults intending to go into the play park area)
+Tickets are free, but must be pre-booked online (you must book a space for each Child intending to go into the play park area)

 To ensure social distancing can be maintained, we are operating a ticketed entry system to our play area during peak times.